 Mind you, these methods can often result in a slower connection, but any connection is still better than none at all!
 It’s also worth bearing in mind that the Chinese cyber-cops are relentless in their search to hamper and shut down any loopholes allowing access to censored websites, so proxies and VPNs that have worked for years may one day just stop working out of the blue.

 It’s not just Facebook that is blocked in China!
 If you would like to get a better understanding of what is and isn’t blocked in China, go to the Great Firewall of China to learn more.

 The easiest, most secure and reliable way of circumventing the Great Firewall to access Facebook in China is by using a VPN or “Virtual Private Network” (here’s an updated list of my recommended VPNs), but you can also trial free and paid proxy sites or download the Tor bundle for browsing.

 **Try This First:** One small hack you can also try is by changing the SSL (standard security technology).
 Because China’s Great Firewall cannot always block SSL sites so changing websites beginning with “HTTP://” to “HTTPS://”, you may still be able to access the site.
 It rarely works, but it’s worth a try.

 #1 Use a VPN (Virtual Private Network)

-In this case, they work by creating a secure, encrypted tunnel between your computer in mainland China and a VPN server somewhere else in the world, making it impossible for China’s cyber-police to determine which sites you’re actually visiting.
+In the case of accessing Facebook in China, VPNs work by creating a secure, encrypted tunnel between your computer in mainland China and a VPN server somewhere else in the world, making it difficult for China’s cyber-police to determine which sites you’re actually visiting (and then block them).

 Although they allow you to hide your identity, they are far from unbreakable, and if you are found participating in illegal activity while using a VPN, you can still get in trouble.
 There are also added security risks if you go choose to use a free VPN service rather than a paid one.